ibm-cloud-docs/Registry/registry_notices_uaa_token.md

 ## Original announcement
 {: #registry_notices_uaa_token_announce}

-The original announcement that this notification mirrors is [Announcing the End of {{site.data.keyword.registrylong_notm}} Support for UAA Tokens](https://www.ibm.com/blog/announcement/announcing-end-of-ibm-cloud-container-registry-support-for-uaa-tokens/){: external} and it was published on 3 February 2020.
+The original announcement was published on 3 February 2020.